Last year whilst attending the 2015 Play Expo in Manchester:

 How well has the game been received so far?

-Prior to Pan-Dimensional Conga Combat, what has been your favourite game to develop so far?
+Prior to Pan-Dimensional Conga Combat, what has been your favorite game to develop so far?

 Where do you get ideas for the conceptual design of your games?